Battle of Glenmama: Background

 In 997, at a royal meeting near Clonfert, Brian Boru, King of Munster, met with his long-time rival Máel Sechnaill mac Domnaill, who was at the time High King of Ireland.
-Although the idea of the high-kingship is considered mainly an anachronistic invention, it came into vogue in the 10th century to denote a king who had enforced his power over external territories.
+The Irish High Kingship in the 10th century denotes a king who had enforced his power over external territories.
 Máel Sechnaill assumed the Irish high-kingship after the Battle of Tara in 980.

 The two kings made a truce, by which Brian was granted rule over the southern half of Ireland, while Máel Sechnaill retained the northern half and high kingship.
 In honour of this arrangement, Máel Sechnaill handed over to Brian the hostages he had taken from Dublin and Leinster; and in 998, Brian handed over to Máel Sechnaill the hostages of Connacht.
 In the same year, Brian and Máel Sechnaill began co-operating against the Norse of Dublin for the first time.

 Late in 999, however, the Leinstermen, historically hostile to domination by either the Uí Néill overkings or the King of Munster, allied themselves with the Norse of Dublin and revolted against Brian.
 According to the 17th century Annals of the Four Masters, the following prophecy had predicted the Battle of Glenmama: